About Our Law Firm

 Providing the expertise and resources of a large firm, while maintaining the personalized service and cost-effectiveness of a small firm.

 Butcher Elder Law’s practice is distinguished by an education process that simplifies the complex area of estate and Medicaid planning for clients and allows them to choose plans based on clear value distinctions.
 Each client’s situation is unique, so our attorneys listen and learn; they develop a customized legal approach that is best suited to fit a client’s specific needs; and they help clients understand what the information in their estate plans really means.

-Plans developed by Butcher Elder Law account for all potential estate issues up front – from the possibility of disability and the need for nursing home care to death and subsequent distribution of assets.
+Plans developed by Butcher Elder Law, including wills, trusts and Medicaid strategies, account for all potential estate issues up front – from the possibility of disability and the need for nursing home care to death and subsequent distribution of assets.
 These plans work for everyday people, as well as business owners and professionals.